xraypy/feff85exafs/t/materials/README.md

 # Still to do

-* a better test for success of feff test run would be nice, perhaps capture and interpret feff's screen messages to notice when a feff run fails

 * capture and interpret feff's screen messages to use number of SCF iterations as a unit test